-The analysis begins by considering an "institutions-free" environment.
-Formally, the analysis characterizes the Markov Perfect Equilibria (MPE) of the game.
-This first cut at analyzing the model isolates how the challenger may coercively separate to escape its interaction with a weakly institutionalized state that is incapable of long-term commitments.
-Later, the analysis evaluates a non-Markovian strategy profile that enables the government, in principle, to resist exploitation even in periods the challenger is coercively weak by allowing the challenger to punish the government for actions taken in previous periods.
-To solve the model, this section applies the single-deviation principle to solve for optimal actions in a peaceful MPE -which is unique when one exists-and the parameter values under which a peaceful MPE exists.
-It also characterizes actions in conflictual equilibria.
-The analysis solves backwards on the stage game and Appendix A proves the formal statements.
+The analysis begins by characterizing the Markov Perfect Equilibria (MPE) of the game.13 This isolates why the challenger may attempt to coercively end its interaction with a weakly institutionalized state that cannot possibly credibly promise to limit taxation in weak periods.
+By construction of Markov strategies, the challenger cannot punish the government for actions taken in previous periods, and the next section evaluates a non-Markovian strategy profile.
+Applying the single-deviation principle characterizes optimal actions in a peaceful MPE14-which is unique when one exists-and in conflictual equilibria, and the parameter values under which a peaceful MPE exists.
+The analysis solves backwards on the stage game, and Appendix A proves the formal statements.

 Labor supply stage.
 C faces a labor tradeoff because supplying more labor increases formal-sector output but also raises the opportunity cost induced by informal-sector exit.
-Increasing $L_t$ raises C's marginal consumption by the percentage of formal-sector production it retains, $1-\tau_t$ , multiplied by the effect of higher labor supply on increasing formal-sector output, $\frac{\partial \theta(L^(\tau_t))}{\partial L_t}$ .
-The marginal opportunity cost of supplying labor to the formal sector is $\frac{\partial \kappa(L^(\tau_t))}{\partial L_t}$ .
-C chooses the unique labor supply that equates these terms, which enables implicitly characterizing $L^(\tau_t)$ :
+Increasing L_t raises C's marginal consumption by the percentage of formal-sector production it retains, $1-\tau_t$, multiplied by the effect of higher labor supply on increasing formal-sector output, $\frac{\partial \theta(L^(\tau_t))}{\partial L_t}$.
+The marginal opportunity cost of supplying labor to the formal sector is $\frac{\partial \kappa(L^(\tau_t))}{\partial L_t}$.
+C chooses the unique labor supply that equates these terms, which implicitly characterizes $L^(\tau_t)$: